 1. Check another device

-If you notice your internet connection is running slow the first thing to check is whether it's actually a problem with the laptop, phone or tablet you're using.
+If you notice your internet connection is running slow, the first thing to check is whether it's actually a problem with the laptop, phone or tablet you're using.
 Try loading the same web page on more than one device and see if both are slow or only one.
-If it's just one, then you've ruled out a problem with your broadband.
+If it's just one, then you've ruled out an issue with your broadband as a whole.

 2. Restart your router

 If both devices are slow, try turning off your router and leaving it off for a few moments.
-If there's no on-off switch you can do this by imply pulling the power cable out of the back of the unit, and then plugging it back in after a minute.
+If there's no on-off switch you can do this by carefully pulling the power cable out of the back of the unit, and then plugging it back in after a minute.
 As with most computers, sometimes the best solution is simply to turn it off and on.
-This will give the router a chance to generally sort itself out.
+You will have to wait a few minutes for it to fully reboot, but this often gives the router the chance to sort itself out.